benmiller314/cdm2020spring/plans/lesson-16.md

 Any tricky ones?
 <!-- Ones I think are tricky: Images 2 and 3; CSS 6; -->

 ## 2. Web Design in 4 Minutes (in 10 minutes) <!-- aiming for 2:50-3:00, END NO LATER THAN no later than 3:05.
 Move, move, move through the first parts!
 If you can't start until after 3:00, assign it for homework instead.
-OOPS, went until 3:20... time to beef up this note...-->
+OOPS, went until 3:20... time to beef up this note...

+Better yet, FOR NEXT TIME, just skip this until after they've done the Box Model tutorial, so they know what the heck margin and padding are.
+Or assign it for homework at that point?
+As the first part of studio, so people can call you over with questions?
+This is perhaps better self-paced, because it's obvious to some and opaque to others.
+-->

 This is what we didn't get to last time.
 I'm going to try to be brief, but I want to make sure you see this, because many of the suggested design elements / CSS rules make good defaults so your site doesn't look "unstyled."